What Are Whales Doing With Palantir Technologies - Benzinga

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Palantir Technologies options trades today is 22014.18 with a total volume of 2,512.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Palantir Technologies's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Palantir Technologies's whale trades within a strike price range from $5.0 to $42.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Palantir Technologies's big money trades within a strike price range of $7.5 to $37.0 over the last 30 days.

 Palantir Technologies Option Volume And Open Interest Over Last 30 Days